 We have an exciting creative curriculum that helps us develop our knowledge of the world around us as well as essential skills such as reading and writing.

-There is so much to learn and many exciting things to try that we have to apply great focus and a positive ‘make-the-most-of-every-opportunity’ attitude to help us all succeed.
+There is so much to learn and exciting things to try that we use great focus and a positive ‘make-the-most-of-every-opportunity’ attitude to help us all succeed.

 Year 6 comes with extra opportunities, responsibilities and privileges, including representing and caring for our school.
 We strive to be great role models for others both in the classroom and around the school.

 We learn quickly that hard-work helps us make great progress and achieve things we can be proud of.

 We practise our new learning at home too, and really appreciate all the support that is given from parents in this final year, helping us become more confident and ready for secondary school.

 The Learning Journey approach means that many aspects of the curriculum combine to build a really creative curriculum.
 This term our Learning Journey is titled ''A Changing World."
 Our learning in different subjects includes looking at our world both close up (locally) and more zoomed out (globally).

 In History, we will be looking at how a local area of Hereford (Rotherwas) has changed over time, including the fascinating history of the munitions factory and its employees.
 We will also learn more about what was going on locally during WW2 by visiting a museum about RAF Defford on our class trip.